 Our frequently asked questions are intended to help address some of the common challenges communities face when applying for SolSmart designation.
 If you have a question that isn’t answered here, please contact us.

-SolSmart is a new national designation program designed to recognize communities that have taken key steps to address local barriers to solar energy and otherwise foster the growth of strong local solar markets.
-It is funded by the U.S. Department of Energy SunShot Initiative through the Solar Powering America by Recognizing Communities (SPARC) funding opportunity.
+SolSmart is a national designation program designed to recognize cities and counties that have taken key steps to address local barriers to solar energy and otherwise foster the growth of strong local solar markets.
+It is led by The Solar Foundation, the International City/County Management Association, and a team of national solar experts from our partner organizations.
+SolSmart is funded by the U.S. Department of Energy Solar Energy Technologies Office.

-SolSmart primarily seeks to address solar “soft costs,” or business process or administrative costs that can increase the time and money it takes to install a solar energy system – costs which are then passed on to solar customers.
-SolSmart designation will provide high-profile, national recognition for communities that have made it cheaper and easier for home and business owners to invest in solar energy.
-In addition, achieving designation will send a signal to solar companies that a community is “open for solar business.”
-Such efforts can help attract new business, providing jobs and other economic development benefits.
+SolSmart designation provides high-profile, national recognition for communities that have made it faster, easier, and more affordable for home and business owners to invest in solar energy.
+Achieving designation sends a signal to solar companies that a community is “open for solar business.”
+Such efforts help attract new businesses to the community, providing jobs and spurring economic growth.

 Though the Intake Form is sometimes referred to as an “application,” it is actually a dynamic benchmarking exercise that assesses a community’s current status in relation to soft cost areas.
 After taking additional actions, either independently or with the help of technical assistance, SolSmart will update the Intake Form to reflect a community’s achievements.